khaoulaarfaoui/AngularNodeExercises/README.md

-# AngularNodeExercises
+# TrainingAngularNodeJs
-Angular Node Exercises
+a training repo of several exercices in NodeJs as a backend and Angular